 - The Flood.The flood at the creek nearly drown me.
 I never told mom what really happened.

 Archive of Blog Posts

 Published by John Purvis

-I was born and raised in Kansas in a family of 7 children.
+I was born and raised in Kansas.
+I am number 6 in a family of 7 children.
 My father was a minister in the United Methodist Church for 50 years.
 We moved every few years to a new church.
 Each new location became a new chapter in the journey.
 I have had the privilege of knowing so many different people from varying backgrounds.
 I have also had many friends and close relatives who’ve been able to share this journey.
+As an adult I have worked in law enforcement, taught crimnal justice in a university, and practiced as an attorney.
 I wanted to share some of the stories and adventures I have had.